Golden Age of Argentine cinema: 1933–1936: Birth and growth of the industry

-The new industry quickly gained traction and grew steadily over the next decade, despite the fact that Hollywood continued to have a vastly superior advantage over local producers.
+Argentina's film industry grew in the 1930s despite American studios having advantages against Argentinians, including greater capital, scale, and distribution leverage.
 The Argentine film studios were very small compared to powerful companies such as Paramount, Metro-Goldwyn-Mayer, Warner Bros., Twentieth Century-Fox, Columbia, Universal and United Artists, all of which had offices in Buenos Aires and other cities in the country by 1935.
-Lacking the bargaining strength of foreign companies, Argentine producers couldn't secure a distribution system guaranteeing a share of gross receipts, thus resorting to flat fee sales.
-According to Karush, "the steady growth of the domestic film industry in such adverse conditions reveals that filmmakers had tapped a powerful demand for Argentine sound films."
+Lacking the bargaining strength of foreign companies, Argentine producers could not secure a distribution system guaranteeing a share of gross receipts, thus resorting to flat fee sales.
 Despite financial challenges, Argentine studios did have some specific competitive advantages, including the country's long tradition of popular theater, especially the short comic plays called sainetes; by offering similar entertainment at a more affordable admission price, local filmmakers could attract an audience that already existed.
-Additionally, a significant portion of this audience either couldn't or didn't prefer to read subtitles that accompanied English-language films.
+Additionally, a significant portion of this audience either could not or did not prefer to read subtitles that accompanied English-language films.
 The gradual consolidation of the film industry impacted other areas of the broader entertainment industry, as the interplay between cinema, radio, and music led to a unified commercial approach, supported by specialized publications, fostering a star system reminiscent of Hollywood but tailored to Argentina.

-According to Octavio Getino, the rapid growth of the nascent Argentine film industry was made possible by several factors, which include: the preceding industrial, technical, and commercial experience that, albeit limited, was unparalleled in Latin America; the temporary inabiliy of the United States to retain Spanish-speaking audiences with their films; the popular style and themes of Argentine cinema, which were much more in tune with those of other Latin American countries; and the composition of the primary audience of Argentine cinema, comprising large groups of urban workers, either recently migrated from the country's interior or originating from European immigration.
+According to Octavio Getino, the rapid growth of the nascent Argentine film industry was made possible by several factors, which include: the preceding industrial, technical, and commercial experience that, albeit limited, was unparalleled in Latin America; the temporary inability of the United States to retain Spanish-speaking audiences with their films; the popular style and themes of Argentine cinema, which were much more in tune with those of other Latin American countries; and the composition of the primary audience of Argentine cinema, comprising large groups of urban workers, either recently migrated from the country's interior or originating from European immigration.